Home Compare COO vs T

 Profitability

-AT&T Inc. ranks near the top of the group on profitability; The Cooper Companies, Inc. sits in the weaker half.
+AT&T Inc. sits in the stronger part of the group on profitability, while The Cooper Companies, Inc. is closer to mid-pack.

 Valuation